 Our updated email communications process allowed the team at the League of Women Voters to build and retain effective relationships with every supporter.
-Plus, our carefully crafted email templates allow their team to save time and effort on email marketing that can be reinvested in other areas of their mission.
+Plus, our carefully crafted email templates save the team time and effort on email marketing that can be reinvested in other areas of their mission.

 We also set up the framework for segmented outreach, like adjusting a recipient’s suggested donation amounts based on previous gift sizes.

 Why this works:

 As a fundraiser, you know that your job isn’t over once you’ve secured the first donation.
 Retaining donors through long-lasting relationships is much more cost-efficient than having to constantly be on the lookout for brand new support.

-Through our strategically designed email campaigns, the LWV is able to ensure more personalized relationships with each donor, thus increasing the likelihood that a repeat donation will occur.
+Through our strategically designed email campaigns, the LWV ensures more personalized relationships with each donor, which increases the likelihood that a repeat donation will occur.

 Work with a Digital Fundraising Consultant

 It’s hard doing anything alone, but online fundraising can be particularly tough.

 At Cornershop Creative, we’re a nonprofit website design agency that offers dozens of years of combined fundraising and campaign implementation experience to provide powerful insights into what resonates with donors online.
 We can connect you with copywriters, designers, and other fundraising experts to help you create everything from carefully-crafted campaign messages to breathtaking visual designs.

 Clever and unique campaigns are the most successful, and a strong nonprofit fundraising consultant can make sure you have the best campaigns for your supporters.

-Then, we can continue to provide our support by offering detailed reporting and analysis on your campaigns that will help guide your future fundraising endeavors.
+After the initial campaign launch, we’ll continue to support you through detailed reporting and analysis on your campaigns that will help guide your future fundraising endeavors.